-- ✓ Respond with warmth and kindness, but with firm reasoning. - ✓ Remove extra stimulation from the environment, (turn off the radio; step outside of a noisy classroom). - ✓ Acknowledge your concerns, state that you can see they need help. - ✓ Activate the Crisis Team by contacting Campus Security at 483-7411. - ✓ Acknowledge their feelings or fears without supporting the misperceptions, e.g., "I understand you think someone is following you, but I don't see anyone and I believe you're safe." - ✓ Focus on the "here and now." - ✓ Ask for specific information about the student's awareness of time, place and destination. - ✓ Speak to their healthy side, which they have.
+- ✓ Respond with warmth and kindness, but with firm reasoning. - ✓ Remove extra stimulation from the environment, (turn off the radio; step outside of a noisy classroom). - ✓ Acknowledge your concerns, state that you can see they need help. - ✓ Activate the Crisis Protocol by contacting Campus Safety at 760-483-7411 or extension 1111. - ✓ Acknowledge their feelings or fears without supporting the misperceptions, e.g., "I understand you think someone is following you, but I don't see anyone and I believe you're safe." - ✓ Focus on the "here and now." - ✓ Ask for specific information about the student's awareness of time, place and destination. - ✓ Speak to their healthy side, which they have.
 It's OK to laugh and joke when appropriate.

-- ✓ Argue or try to convince them of the irrationality of their thinking.
-This commonly produces a stronger defense of the false perceptions. - ✓ Play along, e.g., "Oh yeah, I hear the voices (or see the devil)." - ✓ Encourage further discussion of the delusional processes. - ✓ Demand, command, or order. - ✓ Expect customary emotional responses.
+- ✓ Argue or try to convince them of the irrationality of their thinking. - ✓ This commonly produces a stronger defense of the false perceptions. - ✓ Play along, e.g., "Oh yeah, I hear the voices (or see the devil)." - ✓ Encourage further discussion of the delusional processes. - ✓ Demand, command, or order. - ✓ Expect customary emotional responses.